Ducati 996R: Serialised vs. non-serialised

-There had been a long-standing rumour that the non-serialised bikes were all "held back" for race teams, but that's simply not the reality.
-Actual race teams would have bought the 996RS (14 were made but had Desmoquattro engines) straight from Ducati rather than a street bike, have to strip it all down, and then pay for all of the racing parts independently.
-The Ducati factory teams riders on the other hand were issued what were known as F01 bikes, F for factory and 01 for the year.
-These were very special bikes that were at least a year ahead in development compared to the RS bikes Ducati sold to the public. - All of that said however, most of the non-serialised bikes were expected to be purchased by small privateer teams and individual racers who didn't have the budget for an RS.
-It's also known that there were several race teams who did buy non-serialised 996Rs and did go to the extra time and expense to strip them down and build them up to RS spec just to have the next generation Testastretta engine.
+A long-standing rumour holds that non-serialised bikes were all "held back" for race teams.
+But that's not true.
+Actual race teams would have bought the 996RS (14 were made but had Desmoquattro engines) straight from Ducati, rather purchase a street bike, with a need to strip it all down, and then have to pay independently for all of the racing parts.
+The Ducati factory team's riders, on the other hand, were issued what were known as F01 bikes, F for factory and 01 for the year.
+These were very special bikes that were at least a year ahead in development compared to the RS bikes Ducati sold to the public.
+However, most of the non-serialised bikes were expected to be purchased by small privateer teams and individual racers, who didn't have the budget for an RS.
+It's also known that there were several race teams who did buy non-serialised 996Rs, and who did have to expend the extra time and expense to strip them down, and then build them up to RS spec, just to possess the next generation Testastretta engine.

 The non-serialised 996R, just like the 998R after and the SPS bikes prior, were sold to USA customers for "non-road use" only.
 The dealers had the buyers sign a piece of paper which acknowledged this, but of course many ignored it and could get them registered depending on their state laws.
 The NHTSA was catching onto this and that's why the 996R and later 998R bikes that made their way to the USA lacked many parts which were required for them to be street legal: